ZK-Garage/plonk/plonk-book/src/chapter_3.md

 $$

 This repository still allows the use of fan-in 2 gates only by setting the 4th wire selector, $q_d$, to $0$.
-The reason why we use this design instead of the original one is to have one more witness available as a way to reduce gate counts.
+The advantage of this design is that it make an additonal witness element available and thus allows to reduce the gate counts.
-This method however has some negative implications on both the proof size and the verifier's time.
-It will increase the permutation polynomial degree (instead of 3 identity permutations it will become 4) and thus an n−degree increase in the quotient polynomial (from $3n$ to $4n$) and an increase in the FFT degrees.
-We can expect the proof size( additional commitment to the wire polynomial and an additional group element).
-The verification time will also increase(21 exponentiations in  $G_1$ instead of $18$ for classic Plonk):
+Its disadvantage is a negative impact on both the proof size and the verifier's execution time.
+It increases the permutation polynomial degree (to support 4 instead of 3 identity permutations) which leads to an n−degree increase in the quotient polynomial (from $3n$ to $4n$) and to an increase in the FFT degrees.
+The proof size increases by one additional commitment to the wire polynomial and one additional group element.
+The verification time will also increase (21 exponentiations in $G_1$ instead of $18$ for classic Plonk):
 * 7 from the linearization polynomial opening,
 * 11 from the quotient polynomial opening
 * 1 from the evaluation commitment
 * 1 from the polynomial commitment argument for evaluation at $z$